yhager/drupal-israel/sites/all/themes/tendu/README.txt

    There are four important sections there:

    - "Full Viewport Height" and "Stick footer to bottom of the page" for sticking the footer to the bottom of the window in pages with short content.
      A nice to have feature.
+     * Note that this definition sets a fixed height to the footer so blocks in the footer will be hidden if height is not set correctly

+   - "Fonts"
-   - "Fonts" for setting a global font size other then 12px or font other then Ariel, Helvetica, sans-serif
+     for setting a global font size other then 12px or font family other then Ariel, Helvetica, sans-serif

-   - "Page Width" for setting a fixed of flexible page width, with support for fixed or 100% page width in IE6 or lower.
+   - "Page Width"
+     for setting a fixed of flexible page width, with support for fixed or 100% page width in IE6 or lower.

-   - "Sidebar Widths" is most likely the only part in this file that everybody need to edit.
+   - "Sidebar Widths"
+     is most likely the only part in this file that everybody need to edit.
-     Note that any change to the sidebars widths or paddings must be edited in ie6.css and in style-rtl.css and ie6-rtl.css if the site is BiDi or RTL.
+     * Note that any change to the sidebars widths or paddings must be edited in ie6.css and in style-rtl.css and ie6-rtl.css if the site is BiDi or RTL.

    Thats it.
-If you want to use Tendu Default Design as-is, these are the only settings you want to change.
+If you want to use Tendu Default Design as-is, these are the only settings you need to change.

-   One more thing:
+   One more thing...

    If you edit style-subtheme.css in /tendu_default folder you'll find a large commented area at the end.
    If you uncomment this part, your site will have rounded corners in modern Mozilla and Webkit browsers.